Fertility Treatment Medications

-Prescription medications are a regular and normal part of fertility treatment including intrauterine insemination (IUI) or in vitro fertilization (IVF) procedures.
-These medications are used to prepare the body for treatment, to increase the probability that an adequate number of healthy eggs will be released from the ovaries, and to improve your chances of getting and staying pregnant.
+Prescription medications are a regular and normal part of most fertility treatments including IUI and IVF.
+These medications are used to prepare the body for treatment, to increase the probability that an adequate number of healthy eggs will be released from the ovaries, and to improve your chances of establishing and maintaining a pregnancy.

-Both are frequently used to stimulate ovulation in women who have absent periods, infrequent periods, or long cycles.
-These medications work by increasing the amount of Follicle Stimulating Hormone or FSH the pituitary gland secretes.
-Dosage may be increased if ovulation still does not occur, although the chances of side effects increase as the dosage increases.
-The American Society for Reproductive Medicine (ASRM) recommends that clomiphene be used for only 3-6 cycles.
+Clomid is used to stimulate ovulation in women who have absent periods, infrequent periods, or long cycles.
+It works by increasing the amount of Follicle Stimulating Hormone (FSH) the pituitary gland secretes.

 An injection is given just under the skin (subcutaneous injection) to directly stimulate follicle growth in the ovaries.